Turbomachinery: Fluid flow

-Radial flow turbomachines - When the path of the throughflow is wholly or mainly in a plane perpendicular to the rotation axis, the device is termed a radial flow turbomachine.
+Radial flow turbomachines – When the path of the throughflow is wholly or mainly in a plane perpendicular to the rotation axis, the device is termed a radial flow turbomachine.
 Therefore, the change of radius between the entry and the exit is finite.
-A Radial turbomachine can be inward or outward flow type depending on the purpose that needs to be served.
-Outward flow type increases the energy level of the fluid and vice versa.
+A radial turbomachine can be inward or outward flow type depending on the purpose that needs to be served.
+The outward flow type increases the energy level of the fluid and vice versa.
 Due to continuous change in direction, several radial stages are generally not used.

 A centrifugal pump is an example of a radial flow turbomachine.

 Mixed flow turbomachines – When axial and radial flow are both present and neither is negligible, the device is termed a mixed flow turbomachine.
 It combines flow and force components of both radial and axial types.

 A Francis turbine is an example of a mixed-flow turbine.

 Physical action

 Turbomachines can finally be classified on the relative magnitude of the pressure changes that take place across a stage:

 Impulse Turbomachines operate by accelerating and changing the flow direction of fluid through a stationary nozzle (the stator blade) onto the rotor blade.
 The nozzle serves to change the incoming pressure into velocity, the enthalpy of the fluid decreases as the velocity increases.
 Pressure and enthalpy drop over the rotor blades is minimal.
 Velocity will decrease over the rotor.

 Newton's second law describes the transfer of energy.
 Impulse turbomachines do not require a pressure casement around the rotor since the fluid jet is created by the nozzle prior to reaching the blading on the rotor.

 A Pelton wheel is an impulse design.

 Reaction Turbomachines operate by reacting to the flow of fluid through aerofoil shaped rotor and stator blades.
 The velocity of the fluid through the sets of blades increases slightly (as with a nozzle) as it passes from rotor to stator and vice versa.
 The velocity of the fluid then decreases again once it has passed between the gap.
 Pressure and enthalpy consistently decrease through the sets of blades.

 Newton's third law describes the transfer of energy for reaction turbines.
 A pressure casement is needed to contain the working fluid.
 For compressible working fluids, multiple turbine stages are usually used to harness the expanding gas efficiently.

 Most turbomachines use a combination of impulse and reaction in their design, often with impulse and reaction parts on the same blade.